 - Someday, we’d like to ……………..

-The problem with going year after year assuming things will happen someday, is that life really is shorter than you think.
+The problem with living year after year assuming things will improve someday, is that life really is shorter than you think.
 You don’t have two decades to think about saving for retirement.
 And wouldn’t you rather take that trip to Italy when you’re 30 rather than 70?

 Generating even a few hundred extra dollars a month to eliminate debt and start building an emergency fund can open up new opportunities you wouldn’t have had before.